 Are you thinking about high school volleyball tryouts?
 For a lot of coaches it’s their least favorite part of each season.
 I think all the high school coaches I’ve interviewed for Volleyball Coaching Wizards have said that.
 Still, it’s not something you can probably avoid, so might as well make the most of it!

-At the time of this writing, one of my former men’s players from Exeter University was just named head coach for a local high school team.
-Up to now he’s been a Juniors club coach, so this is his first time coaching high school.
-As you can imagine, he’s anxious about running his first volleyball tryouts as the boss.
+In 2017, one of my former men’s players from Exeter University was named head coach for a local high school team.
+Up to then he’d been a Juniors club coach only, so this was his first time coaching high school.
+As you can imagine, he was anxious about running his first volleyball tryouts as the boss.
 He actually sent me a long text describing his plan.
 Here’s what it looked like.

 Tryouts over 3 days. ~2 hours each day.